Circular reference

-A circular reference is a series of references where the last object references the first, resulting in a closed loop.
+A circular reference (or reference cycle) is a series of references where the last object references the first, resulting in a closed loop.

 Simple example

-"Y," a newcomer to a city asks "Z" where the temple is.
-"Z" replies, "it is in front of the post-office."
-After a moment's contemplation, Y asks again, "OK, please tell me, where is the post-office?"
-Z replies, "it is in front of the temple!"
+A newcomer asks a local where the town library is.
+"Just in front of the post office," says the local.
+The newcomer nods, and follows up: "But where is the post office?"

+"Why, that's simple," replies the local.
+"It's just behind the library!"

 In language

 A circular reference is not to be confused with the logical fallacy of a circular argument.
 Although a circular reference will often be unhelpful and reveal no information, such as two entries in a book index referring to each other, it is not necessarily so that a circular reference is of no use.
 Dictionaries, for instance, must always ultimately be a circular reference since all words in a dictionary are defined in terms of other words, but a dictionary nevertheless remains a useful reference.
 Sentences containing circular references can still be meaningful: